The Ultimate Guide to Having a Cheap & Beautiful Bohemian Wedding

 Ah, the wedding cake.
-Fun to dream up and fun to eat but not always fun to pay for.
+Fun to imagine, fun to eat but not always fun to pay for.
 Hey, no problem!
 We've got ways around that:

 And why's it gotta be cake anyway?
-There's no rule saying you have a wedding cake.
-Don't get me wrong, cake is awesome but so are cookies, cupcakes, eclairs, pie, macaroons, and brownies!
+There's no rule saying you must have a wedding cake.
+Don't get me wrong, cake is awesome but so are cookies, cupcakes, éclairs, pie, macaroons, and brownies!
 Wedding donuts?
-Lawd yess!
+Yes, please!

 DRINKS At my wedding, we hired two beer-brewing friends to make our beer.
 I don't remember the cost but we got "friends prices".
-I attended one of my husband's friends weddings with a reception overflowing with gallons upon gallons of mead they made themselves!
+I once went to a wedding reception that was overflowing with gallons upon gallons of mead the bride and groom made themselves

 Here are some other great low-cost boozy ideas:

-Look into making your own beer and wine but make to give yourself enough time as wine takes about 4 weeks and beer around 2 weeks to make.
+Look into making your own beer and wine, but make sure to give yourself enough time as wine takes about 4 weeks and beer around 2 weeks to make.

 BYOB!
 Along with having beer brewed for our wedding, we also allowed guests to bring their own booze!
 Do buy a little bit of booze to share with guests who were unable to bring their own.